Baulkham Hills High School: Cadets

 Australian Army Cadets is a youth development organisation with ties to the Australian Army.
 Cadets parade in the school quadrangle (the main open space in the centre of the school) every Thursday afternoon.
 In this time, recruits and intermediate cadets are instructed by older students who have earned the rank of a non-commissioned officer, in drill, military traditions, navigation, survival, fieldcraft and leadership.
+Furthermore, Cadets parade in the school gymnasium on remembrance day and on 11 November.

 Creative and performing arts

 The school offers various activities in the field of creative and performing arts, including: